sypniewski20/nf-shortread/README.md

 HG003,/data/HG003.bam,/data/HG003.bam.bai
 ```

-> Both samplesheet readers call `checkIfExists: true`, so the pipeline will fail fast at startup if any file path is invalid.
+> Both samplesheet readers use `checkIfExists: true` — the pipeline will fail fast at startup if any path is invalid.

 ---